-The Japan Film Festival of San Francisco rolls into town September 28 - October 7.
+The Japan Film Festival of San Francisco usually starts at the end of September and continues into the second week of October (exact dates are still TBD).
 For ten days, you get the chance to see dozens of movies focused on Japan and the Japanese community.
-The final day of shows is on Sunday, October 7.
+The exact dates will be updated as they are announced.

 All performances are at the New People Cinema in Japantown.
 This is an intimate cinema that seats 143 people in the basement of the New People building at 1746 Post Street.